Have you heard the term “personal brand?”

 Being an expert will bring a patient increased access to knowledge.
 Maybe you have a great understanding of treating heart failure patients.
 There is currently a patient in your area that is struggling with heart disease.
 They may have a lack of education on managing the chronic disease.
 Maybe they think the only heart failure specialist is 3 hours away and don’t have the means to travel.
 Think of helping that patient with your knowledge.

 When you work on creating a personal brand about a topic you are passionate about, it can create better outcomes for the patient.
 It can also establish a better patient-provider relationship/trust.
 The patient sees you talking about this health topic and automatically creates a level of trust.
-Developing a personal brand and identifying yourself as the expert can be very beneficial for the patient.
+Developing a personal brand as a nurse practitioner and identifying yourself as the expert can be very beneficial for the patient.

 Benefits to your place of employment.